nccgroup/SocksOverRDP/README.md

 The client component (*.dll*) by default is configured to listen only on localhost, if that is changed to for example 0.0.0.0 and there is no firewall or it is misconfigured, then it could result in a security issue, since other computers on the network can access the SOCKS Proxy and communicate over the RDP server.

 **Please note that the SOCKS Server is only up, when the RDP/Citrix connection is alive and the executable is running on the server.**

+### Defence ###
+To prevent users to use this tool the only known way is to disable Virtual Channels in the Remote Desktop Server configuration.
+Although this blocks the usage of this tool indeed, it also disables copy&paste, which might be a show stopper or a big annoyance for the users.

+Although it is possible to disable the dynamic virtual channels in RDP, the following solution to do the same is ineffective for Citrix: [https://support.citrix.com/article/CTX202153](https://support.citrix.com/article/CTX202153)